qwo/About-Me/README.md

 # Stanley Zheng
-- Software Engineer working for the City of New York
+- Software Engineer working for the City of New York @ [New York Cyber Command]
 - Living in Manhattan Chinatown
 - Founder of a cloud-native startup [hyperdrive.tech](https://hyperdrive.tech)
 - Loves combining food with photography, nature, and traveling.